Neutrality Patrol: Organization

-Communications

-The CNO orders of September 4 directed the patrols to report the movements of ships of warring nations in cipher.
-U.S. Navy ships were initially instructed to avoid making any report while in the vicinity of such ships to avoid performance of unneutral radio direction finding service or the impression that an unneutral service was being performed.
-On October 9, President Roosevelt instructed the navy to transmit reports promptly in plain English; and the Neutrality Patrol was instructed on October 20 to report contacts with plain-language radio transmissions.

 New bases

 Neutrality Patrols began operating from Bermuda following the Destroyers for Bases Agreement.
 The base was commissioned on April 7, 1941; and Carrier Division 3 (USS Ranger, Wasp, and Yorktown) began using the base the following day.
 By mid-June cruisers USS Memphis, Milwaukee, Cincinnati and Omaha were patrolling from Trinidad south along the coast of Brazil.

 Convoy escort

 At the beginning of 1941, President Roosevelt secretly organized a protection-of-shipping task force 24, given the designation of Support Force, United States Atlantic Fleet, under the command of Rear Admiral Arthur L. Bristol.
 Ships, planes, funding, and personnel were assigned in January and February, and operations began in March.
 Admiral Bristol remained in Washington, but material for the various bases was assembled and shipped from Naval Air Station Quonset Point.
 Admiral Bristol insisted that all records be destroyed when an operation was completed.
 His staff believed he was following Presidential instructions to avoid revealing operations which might not have public-opinion approval.
 Efforts to document Support Force operations after the war were discouraged to avoid damaging world opinion as to the integrity of United States' neutrality.